Ikhwaniya/instant-messaging-study/README.md

 ### **E2EE**
 End-to-end encryption is used to make sure that not only you and the contact are the people exchanging messages, but also so no other device than yours and the contact's can read it

+## Why should I care
+By allowing your information to be given to federal agencies, it may allow progression within their information network.
+If you have connection to journalists or friends of friends of journalists, you may cause their information to be at risk simply by using an application that gives all it's information to authorities while being friends with them.
+You are also submitting to unlawful surveillance with and without your knowledge, which could be violating your rights depending on what country you live in.